starkdg/mtree/README.md

 You can test the performance with `runmtree` test program.

-The tests involve loaded up with uniformly randomly distributed data points.
+The tests load the index up with uniform randomly distributed data points.
 The number of such data points vary from 100K to 16M.
 The build operations are simply the average number of distance computations needed to insert each item.
 Likewise, the query operations